sangxia/CarND-Projects/writeup.md

 * Classifier performance.
 Through validation, I decided on a model that achieved about 0.995 accuracy on the given dataset.
 However, given that we are making a lot of predictions over many frames, even a 0.5% error rate can be problematic.
 Going through `log_project_video.txt`, I can see that there are quite a few instances of false positives and negatives.
 Most of them are filtered so they did not affect the final output too much, but I think it would be beneficial to collect these failures and train a better classifier.

+* Lighting conditions.
+The current pipeline uses only L channel from HLS.
+If the lighting condition is such that the shape of the vehicles are not clear in the L channel, I expect the detection performance to drop.